Shawn Phillips: Biography

 Phillips was born in Fort Worth, Texas, the son of James Atlee Phillips, writer of spy novels under the pseudonym of Philip Atlee, and nephew of CIA officer David Atlee Phillips.
 He grew up in various locations around the world, including Tahiti, and learned to play guitar as a child.
 He returned to live in Texas in the late 1950s, and, after a time in the U.S. Navy, moved to California.

-He played in folk clubs in the early 1960s, alongside singer-songwriter Tim Hardin, comedian Lenny Bruce and others, and when in Saskatoon, Canada, met and taught guitar techniques to aspiring singer Joni Anderson (later Mitchell).
+He played in folk clubs in the early 1960s, alongside singer-songwriter Tim Hardin, comedian Lenny Bruce, and others, and when in Saskatoon, Canada, met and taught guitar techniques to aspiring singer Joni Anderson (later Mitchell).
 He recorded his first single, an adaptation of Bob Gibson's version of "Frankie and Johnnie" (credited as "The New Frankie & Johnnie Song"), in 1964.
-While travelling to India, he stopped in London and met record producer Denis Preston, who signed him to Columbia Records.
+While traveling to India, he stopped in London and met record producer Denis Preston, who signed him to Columbia Records.
 Phillips released two albums on the label, I'm a Loner (1965) and Shawn (1966), though neither was successful.
 During this period, Phillips also met Donovan.
-The pair ultimately collaborated on several songs, including "Season of the Witch", for which Phillips (though uncredited) composed the melody.
+The pair ultimately collaborated on several songs, including "Season of the Witch", for which Phillips composed the melody.
+Donovan has since acknowledged that Phillips did indeed write the music of the song.
 Phillips also appeared on several of Donovan's albums, including Fairytale (on which Phillips is credited as writer of "Little Tin Soldier"), Sunshine Superman, and Mellow Yellow.
 Through Donovan, he met The Beatles and contributed backing vocals on "Lovely Rita".
+He is also credited with teaching George Harrison his first lessons on the sitar.

+In 2011, Philips rejoined Donovan at the Royal Albert Hall in London for a reunion of the Sunshine Superman album, featuring guest star Jimmy Page.

-Phillips played the character Paul Taylor in the 1966 film "Run with the Wind", which he also wrote songs for.
+Phillips played the character Paul Taylor in the 1966 film Run with the Wind, which he also wrote songs for.

-In 1967, he left England after his work permit expired and after a period in Paris moved to Positano in Italy, while continuing to tour.
-He returned to England to write and perform, with The Djinn, the music for the controversial Jane Arden play Vagina Rex and the Gas Oven at the Arts Laboratory on Drury Lane in London in February 1969.
+In 1967, Phillips left England after his work permit expired.
+After a period in Paris, he moved to Positano in Italy, while continuing to tour.
+Phillips returned to England to write and perform with The Djinn, the music for the controversial Jane Arden play Vagina Rex and the Gas Oven at the Arts Laboratory on Drury Lane in London in February 1969.
 Sponsored by Dick James, he also recorded material with Steve Winwood, Jim Capaldi and Chris Wood of Traffic.
 This was intended to become a trilogy of albums, combining songs together with instrumental pieces and verse readings.
 He was signed by A&M Records, but they decided to release only one album, comprising only Phillips' songs, which was released as Contribution (1970).
 The album, which ranged from folk rock to "introspective quasi-classical guitar pieces" was relatively successful, and Phillips released a string of further albums on A&M through the 1970s, starting with Second Contribution (1970), and Collaboration (1971).